 Case Study Paper Assignment

 The student will read, analyze, and develop a treatment strategy to meet the needs of the veteran in the Case Study.
 This strategic plan will draw from the earlier research done in the Community Survey Paper and consist of identifying up to 6 needs in the case, identifying services that will assist in meeting these needs and a strategy to do so.
 This 10–12-page paper is designed for the student in his or her development as a professional caregiver with veterans during this most important and stressful transition phase.

 This assignment will feature the Savino/Krannich book, “The Military to Civilian Transition Guide.”
-The book is updated annually, so using whatever version the student has, create a PowerPoint presentation using only the book’s contents.
+The book is updated annually.
+Using a version that was published in 2021 or later, create a PowerPoint presentation using only the book’s contents.
 This assignment is a PowerPoint summary of the book.
 A suggested scope of this assignment is 9-12 slides (more is okay).

 Quizzes will be open-book/open-note and be timed at 60 minutes each.
 The student will need to review carefully all of the reading to answer 30-objective questions successfully.